How LOOT Sorts Plugins

 Skyrim.esm ...
 Bashed Patch, 0.esp Cutting Room Floor.esp

 as there would be no way to decide which plugin to put last.
-This could mean that LOOT’s sorting would be unstable, picking a different result each time, which isn’t good.
+This could mean that LOOT’s sorting would be inconsistent, maybe picking a different result each time, which wouldn’t be good.

-- If both plugins have positions in the current load order, they retain their existing relative order, i.e. the plugin that currently loads later still loads later.
+If both plugins have positions in the current load order, the function preserves their existing relative order.

 At this point the plugin graph is now complete.
 Before calculating a load order from the graph, the graph is checked for cycles: if one is found, a sorting error occurs.
 If no cycles are found, then the graph is topologically sorted, which produces a path through the graph’s vertices that visits each vertex exactly once.
 This path is the calculated load order.